alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 This function first makes the *draw* local variable iterable if it is not an array, then for each iten in the array it translates, scales and rotates the Draw object, then it executes the block and then returns the Draw object to its original state.
 One important thing to keep in mind is that the Draw object is rotated with respect to its origin.

 So, we call the **modify_draw** function and then use the **text** of the Magick::Draw object to create a text on the required point.
-Here, we used the **modify_draw** fucntion because we wanted to rotate the text correctly.
+Here, we used the **modify_draw** function because we wanted to rotate the text correctly.
 So, first we translated the Magick::Draw object's origin to where the text is to be drawn then we rotated the object with respect to the point where the text is to be drawn and then we drew the text at the point 0,0 which is actually the point where text is to be drawn as the origin of the Magick::Draw object is the point where the text was to be drawn.
 Also, in the string *text* the '%' is replaced with '%%' using the **gsub** function so that Ruby does not interpret '%' as a keyword.

 So, now the **draw** function of the X and Y axis has been executed and we return to **draw** function of the subplot i.e. the axes.